choffmeister/choffmeister.github.io/_posts/2013-08-12-retinaize-an-application.md

 $ touch MyApplication.app
 ~~~

 This updates the last changed timestamp in the file system.
-Now just start the app and enjoy the new crisp interface (for most of the widgets).
+Now just start the application and enjoy the new crisp interface (for most of the widgets).

 The following two picture show you the difference.
 I choose [MediaElch](http://www.mediaelch.de/) as an example for a not Retina ready application.